Even though many coin collectors can’t afford to purchase rare coins, numismatists of every budget still like to know which are the rarest coins.

 Values have risen considerably in recent years.

-It has now gotten to the point where you can expect to spend at least $1,000 for even a very worn example that hasn’t been cleaned or damaged.
+It has now gotten to the point where you can expect to spend about $1,000 for even a well-worn example that hasn’t been cleaned or damaged.

 Uncirculated specimens are worth around $2,000 to $3,000 and up.